collective/collective.saml2/README.rst

    will likely have to open this url in a new window/tab to see the XML properly.
    The url is the url to your saml authority object + '/metadata'.
-   Note that you will get an error like "DOMGenerationError: Binding value inconsistent with content model" if you try to access this url before you have done step 2 or 3.
+   Note that you will get an error like "DOMGenerationError: Binding value inconsistent with content model" if you try to access this url before you have setup SP or IdP in plone.
 3. Configure this url in the appropriate way in your provider.
 Ensure it can download and parse the metadata file.